thenikso/bootes/README.md

 To shutdown the machine:
 - `iOS.Machine.Shutdown()` or `iOS.Machine.Reboot()`

+There may be more secrets in Bootes like a bare-bone graphical interface and the actual ability to boot something.
+The mysterious `startup.ios` file was also used for something.
+More instructions may be added in the future.

 ## Building Bootes
 To build Bootes you need [FASM](http://flatassembler.net).
 There is also a working [OS X FASM](http://board.flatassembler.net/topic.php?t=13413&start=20) version in the FASM message board (by Zab, you'll need to register to the board to download the file).